Tim Cossins

-Timothy Carter Cossins (/'kʌzɪns/ KUH-zins; born March 31, 1970) is an American professional baseball coach for the Baltimore Orioles of Major League Baseball.
+Timothy Carter Cossins (/'kʌzɪns/ KUH-zins; born March 31, 1970) is an American professional baseball coach who most recently coached for the Baltimore Orioles of Major League Baseball.

 Career

 Cossins graduated from Santa Rosa High School in Santa Rosa, California.
 He attended Santa Rosa Junior College, and transferred to the University of Oklahoma and played college baseball for the Oklahoma Sooners.
-The Pittsburgh Pirates selected Cossins in the 39th round of the 1992 MLB draft, but he did not sign with Pittsburgh, returning to Oklahoma.
+The Pittsburgh Pirates selected Cossins in the 45th round of the 1992 MLB draft, but he did not sign with Pittsburgh, returning to Oklahoma.
 The Texas Rangers selected him in the 16th round of the 1993 MLB draft.
 He played in Minor League Baseball through 2000.
 After his playing career, he worked for the Miami Marlins as a minor league manager for four years, and then became the Marlins' minor league catching coordinator in 2007.
 He was hired by the Chicago Cubs after the 2012 season to be their minor league field coordinator, succeeding Brandon Hyde, who was promoted to be the Cubs' director of player development.

 The Baltimore Orioles hired Cossins from the Cubs after the 2018 season to join Hyde's coaching staff.
-He will serve as a major league field coordinator and catching instructor.
+He will hired under role of major league field coordinator and catching instructor.
+Cossins was fired alongside Hyde on May 17, 2025.